 Reality: Genetically modified organisms are driving pesticide use, and no surprise: the biggest GMO seed sellers are the pesticide companies themselves.
 The goal of introducing GMO seed is simple: increase corporate control of global agriculture.
 More than 80% of GMO crops grown worldwide are designed to tolerate increased herbicide use, not reduce pesticide use.

-Monsanto, the world leader in patented engineered seed, would have us believe that its GMOs increase yields, will reduce environmental impact and mitigate climate change, and that farmers use fewer pesticides when they plant the company’s seeds.
+Monsanto, the world leader in patented engineered seed, would have us believe that its GMOs will increase yields, reduce environmental impact and mitigate climate change, and that farmers use fewer pesticides when they plant the company’s seeds.
 None of this is true.
 On average, Monsanto’s biotech seeds reduce yield.
 In 2009, Monsanto admitted that its “Bollguard” GMO cotton attracted pink bollworm — the very pest it was designed to control — in areas of Gujarat, India’s primary cotton-growing state.
 Introduced in 1996, Monsanto’s Bollguard seeds — which include toxic traits from the soil bacterium Bacillus thuringiensis (Bt) — now account for half the cotton grown worldwide.
-In India, the productivity of Bt cotton has fallen while pesticide costs have risen almost 25%, contributing to the tragic epidemic of suicide by India’s debt-ridden farmers.
+In India, the productivity of Bt cotton has fallen while pesticide costs have risen almost 25%, contributing to the tragic suicide epidemic by India’s debt-ridden farmers.

 Reality: After 20 years of market stagnation, the pesticide industry entered a period of vigorous growth in 2004.
-The global pesticide market is approximately $40 billion, and expected to grow at almost 3% per year, reaching $52 billion by 2014.
-About 80% of the market is for agricultural uses, but non-agricultural sales and profit margins are growing faster, driven by the rise of a global middleclass adopting chemically reliant lawns and landscapes.
+The global pesticide market is worth approximately $40 billion, and expected to grow at almost 3% per year, reaching $52 billion by 2014.
+About 80% of the market is for agricultural use, but non-agricultural sales and profit margins are growing faster, driven by the rise of a global middleclass adopting chemically reliant lawns and landscapes.
 In addition, the industry strategy of promoting GMO seeds, most of which are engineered to tolerate higher applications of herbicides, has driven increased sales of weed killers.

-Reality: Multinational corporations are working hard to increase market share by exploiting climate change as a sales opportunity.
+Reality: Multinational corporations are working hard to increase their market share by exploiting climate change as a sales opportunity.
 As of 2008, Monsanto, Syngenta, Bayer, DuPont, BASF and others had filed 532 patents for “climate-related genes,” touting the imminent arrival of a new generation of seeds engineered to withstand heat and drought.
 Their approach will further restrict the age-old practice of farmers saving seeds with desirable traits — a practice that may prove even more important as the climate changes in unpredictable ways and demands more, not less, farm-scale diversity.
 In fact, evidence is showing that sustainable farming provides important solutions to climate change, with systems that create far fewer greenhouse gases, promote on-farm biodiversity and create carbon sinks to offset warming.
-Despite this latest gene-grab, none of these companies has yet been able to engineer any kind of yield-increasing or “climate-ready” seeds.
+Despite this latest gene-grab, none of these companies have yet been able to engineer any kind of yield-increasing or “climate-ready” seeds.
 Their promises to end world hunger through drought-, heat- and salt-tolerant seeds and crops with enhanced nutrition have proven empty.